cablespaghetti/oracle-cloud-kubernetes/README.md

 With the account created and `terraform.tfvars` file populated, creating your cluster should then be as simple as opening a terminal in the `terraform` directory and running `terraform init` followed by `terraform apply`.

 If you want to use [Remote State](https://www.terraform.io/docs/language/state/remote.html) for your Terraform state file you will need to perform additional configuration.
 I am storing mine in OCI Object Storage using a Pre Authenticated Request URL, using the method in [this medium post](https://medium.com/oracledevs/storing-terraform-remote-state-to-oracle-cloud-infrastructure-object-storage-b32fe7402781).
-You could also use Oracle Cloud's [Resource Manager](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) managed Terraform service which has just released support for Terraform 1.0.
+You could also use Oracle Cloud's [Resource Manager](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) managed Terraform service.

-Note: Unfortunately the Terraform Provider doesn't have a darwin_arm64 build, so if you're on an M1 Mac you'll need to download the amd64 binary of Terraform to run under Rosetta 2 for the time being.
-[Here is the GitHub Issue](https://github.com/terraform-providers/terraform-provider-oci/issues/1322).

 ## Connecting to your Kubernetes Cluster

+### OKE

 The Terraform creates a `generated` directory containing your kubeconfig file.
 You can either use this where it is by running `export KUBECONFIG=/path/to/generated/kubeconfig` or copy it to the default path used by `kubectl` at `~/.kube/config`.